 With so many great ingredients, it’s hard NOT to like this recipe.
 Be sure to give it a try and let us know what you think. 😉

-- 1 pound pork sausage, cut into ½ inch slices
+- 1 lb pork sausage cut into 1/2 inch slices

 - 4 tsp garlic

 - 1 small zucchini chopped

 - 10 basil leaves fresh